ddev/ddev/docs/content/users/quickstart.md

     In `.ddev/.env` add `VITE_JS_PACKAGE_MGR=npm`.
 This tells `ddev-viteserve` to use `npm` to manage packages, and helps keep dependencies in sync.

-    Next add the following line to the post-install hook in your `.ddev/config.yaml`
+    Next add the following line to the post-install hook in your `.ddev/config.yaml`:

     ```bash
     hooks:
         post-start:
             - exec: .ddev/commands/web/vite-serve
     ```

-    This will spin up a Vite development server on port `5173` whenever you `ddev restart`
+    This will spin up a Vite development server on port `5173` whenever you run [`ddev restart`](../users/basics/commands.md#restart)

     Next expose your DDEV hostname by adding the following to your `.ddev/config.yaml`

     ```bash
     web_environment:
         - VITE_APP_URL=${DDEV_HOSTNAME}